Commemorative CityCat and bus designs

-Brisbane City Council’s public transport fleet helps residents and visitors commemorate the Anzac Centenary, with a bus and CityCat each receiving a distinctive wrap to mark the historic event.
+Council’s public transport fleet helps residents and visitors commemorate the Anzac centenary.
+A bus and CityCat each received a distinctive wrap to mark the historic event.

-Both the Anzac bus and CityCat have complementary liveries honouring Brisbane’s First World War heroes and recognise the contribution and sacrifice of Australian and New Zealand troops.
+The bus and CityCat have complementary liveries honouring Brisbane’s First World War heroes.
+They recognise the contribution and sacrifice of Australian and New Zealand troops.

 The commemorative wrap depicts imagery of a: